JudeNwagu/Linux-30-Days-Learning/Day15/README.md

 # Day 15 – File Permissions and Ownership in Linux

 ## Objective

-Today’s focus was on understanding how Linux controls access to files and directories using permissions and ownership.
+Today’s focus was understanding how Linux controls access to files and directories using permissions and ownership.

+Linux file permissions form the foundation of the system’s security model.
+They define who can read, write, or execute files and directories, ensuring that only authorized users or processes can access sensitive data.

-Linux is a multi-user system, which means different users can interact with the same files.
-Without proper control, this can easily lead to security issues or accidental changes.
-The goal for today was to understand how Linux:
+The goal was to clearly understand how Linux:

-* controls who can read, write, or execute files
+* controls access using read, write, and execute permissions
 * assigns ownership to users and groups
-* manages access using permission rules
+* manages access through permission groups
-* protects sensitive files from unauthorized access
+* protects files in a multi-user environment

-This is especially important when working with:
+This is critical when working with shared systems, servers, and production environments where access control directly impacts security.

-* shared systems
-* production servers
-* data pipelines
-* team-based environments

-Because at the core of Linux security is a simple idea: **who can do what on a file**.

 ---